Race Winner: Aric Almirola of Stewart-Haas Racing (Ford)

 ● Harvick has now led 11,246 laps since joining SHR in 2014.
 He has led 15,670 laps in his entire NASCAR Cup Series career.

 ● Almirola won the Foxwoods Resort Casino 301 to score his third career NASCAR Cup Series victory, his first of the season and his first at New Hampshire.
 His margin over second-place Christopher Bell was .697 of a second.

 ● This was Ford’s 709th all-time NASCAR Cup Series victory and its fifth this season.

 ● This was Ford’s 17th NASCAR Cup Series victory at New Hampshire.
 The manufacturer won its first race at New Hampshire on July 10, 1994 with Ricky Rudd.

 ● This was Ford’s fourth straight win at New Hampshire and SHR is responsible for three of them.
 (Harvick won in July 2018 and July 2019.)

 ● There were six caution periods for a total of 47 laps.

 ● Only 15 of the 37 drivers in the Foxwoods Resort Casino 301 finished on the lead lap.

-● Denny Hamlin remains the championship leader after New Hampshire with a 13-point advantage over second-place Kyle Larson.
+● Hamlin remains the championship leader after New Hampshire with a 13-point advantage over second-place Kyle Larson.

 The NASCAR Cup Series goes on a two-week summer break as broadcast partner NBC covers the Summer Olympics in Tokyo.
 It returns to action on Aug.
 8 with the Go Bowling at The Glen road-course race at Watkins Glen (N.Y.)
 International.
-The event starts at 3 p.m.
+It starts at 3 p.m.
 EDT with live coverage provided by NBCSN and SiriusXM NASCAR Radio.